jjshoots/Wingman/README.md

 ## Modules

-Wingman has two core modules and several static functions, all of which can be used independently or in conjunction.
+Wingman has several core modules and static functions, all of which can be used independently or in conjunction.

 ### `from wingman import Wingman`